-As A beginner in Airsoft there is a lot to learn when starting out and a lot of unfamiliar words that airsoft players who have been playing for a while throw around.
+As a beginner in airsoft, there is a lot to learn from guns, gears, maintenance, fields, leagues, techniques, tactics, skills, and even jargon.
+There are unfamiliar words that experienced airsoft players throw around while playing.
 One of these words is Mid Cap Mag.
-On this post, I will try to answer this question like a complete beginner, what is an Mid Cap Airsoft Magazine?
+So, what is a Mid Cap airsoft magazine?

-A Mid Cap (or Medium Capacity) Airsoft Magazine is the device that stores airsoft BBs and is attached to an airsoft gun to feed the BBs into the Gun.
+A Mid Cap (or Medium Capacity) airsoft magazine is a device that stores airsoft BBs and is attached to an airsoft gun to feed the BBs into the Gun.
 The thing that distinguishes a Mid Cap Airsoft Magazine from other airsoft magazines is the fact that this mag uses a spring that does not need to be wound up as the BBs get used up.
-You feed it once and use it until it’s spent.
-The mid cap mag has the greatest level of realism in airsoft since it simulates how real firearm magazines work.
-Let’s delve deeper and see how this mag works and what that means for you as a beginner airsofter.

-A Mid Cap Airsoft mag has a tight spring that pushes bb’s constantly into the airsoft gun.
-The mag spring maintains its tightness even as the magazine is spent. this creates a constant flow of bb’s without having to wind up the spring as the mag is spent.
+A Mid Cap mag has a tight spring that pushes BBs constantly into the airsoft gun.
+The mag spring maintains its tightness even as the magazine is spent. this creates a constant flow of BBs without having to wind up the spring as the mag is spent.

-Hi cap mags how the characteristic rattling that happens when the mag starts getting spent. on the other hand, the mid cap mag does not have this challenge since the BBs are fed using a spring system that holds the BBs in position without them rattling around.
+On the other hand, the Mid Cap mag does not have this challenge since the BBs are fed using a spring system that holds the BBs in position without them rattling around.